 Project Name and Location 44 Project Description Status 45 GI Included?
-46 Description of GI Measures Considered and/or Proposed or Why GI is Impracticable to Implement 47 Water Main Improvement and Replacement Program Replace existing water mains per the Water Master Plan Beginning Design TBD Bioretention will be considered depending on the location of water main replacements Sewer Main Improvement and Replacement Program Replace existing sewer mains per the Sewer Master Plan Beginning Design TBD Bioretention will be considered depending on the location of sewer main replacements City Park Stormwater Improvement Construction of stormwater conveyance system to eliminate flooding with City Park Beginning Design TBD Pervious pavement and bioretention will be considered during design of the stormwater system Pavement Management Program Repair and preventative maintenance of City Streets and parking lots Beginning Design TBD Pervious pavement and bioretention will be considered for parking lots selected for reconstruction
+46 Description of GI Measures Considered and/or Proposed or Why GI is Impracticable to Implement 47 Water Main Improvement and Replacement Program Replace existing water mains per the Water Master Plan Beginning Planning TBD Bioretention will be considered depending on the location of water main replacements Sewer Main Improvement and Replacement Program Replace existing sewer mains per the Sewer Master Plan Beginning Planning TBD Bioretention will be considered depending on the location of water main replacements City Park Stormwater Improvement Construction of stormwater conveyance system to eliminate flooding with City Park Beginning Planning TBD Pervious pavement and bioretention will be considered during design of the stormwater system Pavement Management Program Repair and preventative maintenance of City Streets and parking lots Beginning Planning TBD Pervious pavement and bioretention will be considered during design of the stormwater system Crestmoor Canyon Detention Basin Improvement Construction of a detention basin to retain the storm runoff offstream Beginning Planning TBD Bioretention will be considered depending on the location of water main replacements Swimming Pool / Recreation Center Construction of a combined swimming pool and recreation center complex Beginning Planning TBD Green infrastructure elements will be considered during design of the building complex

-C.3.j.ii.(2) ► Table B - Planned d Green Infrastructure Projects Project Name and Location 48 Project Description Planning or Implementation Status Green Infrastructure Measures Included N/A N/A N/A N/A
+C.3.j.ii.(2) ► Table B - Planned and/or Completed Green Infrastructure Projects

+Project Name and Location 48 Project Description Planning or Implementation Status Green Infrastructure Measures Included There were no planned and/a or completed Green Infrastructu re Projects completed during FY 17-18.